viktorperepechaev/Image-Formatter/README.md

 - `rotate <degree>`
     - Rotates the image by `<degree>` degrees.
 If positive - clockwise, if negative - counterclockwise
 - `sobel`
-    - Applies Sobel operator to the image
+    - Applies Sobel edge detection operator to the image for edge enhancement

 ## Examples
 1. Invert the colors of `input.jpg` and save it as inverted.png: